rajinder-yadav/.vu/README.md

 ##### Deselect Babel

-When creating a TypeScript project, deselect Bable and just choose Typescript from the CLI prompt.
+When creating a TypeScript project, deselect Bable and just select Typescript from the CLI prompt.
 Using Bable with Bable plugins for TypeScript is not TypeScript.

 There is no advantage using both, since TypeScript is a super-set of ECMAScript and future proof.